-that is affordable to extremely low-, very low-, low-, and moderate-income households, which an affordable housing impact fee would be used to help provide.
+care workers, maintenance workers, etc.) with wages that are too low to afford market-rate rental apartments.
+This creates a demand for new housing that is affordable to extremely low-, very low-, low-, and moderate-income households, which an affordable housing impact fee would be used to help provide.

 Additionally, the City's General Plan includes goals and the provision of affordable moderate income housing.
 This may include either moderate income rental housing and purchase assistance programs for starter housing.
 City subsidies for moderate-income housing likely will be in the form of down-payment assistance loans to first-time homebuyers for the purchase of existing single-family homes, townhouses, and condominiums in San Jose, although grants for low to moderate income self-sufficiency housing programs may also be funded.
-Such loans and grants will require the beneficiary to record an affordability restriction for the benefit of and enforceable by the City.
-Currently the City is focused on providing rental housing that is affordable.
-As more AHIF funds are accumulated, a portion of AHIF funds will be set aside to focus on moderate home ownership programs.
+Such loans and grants will require the beneficiary to record an affordability restriction which will be enforceable by the City.
+Currently the City is focused on providing affordable rental housing.
+As more AHIF funds are accumulated, a portion of AHIF funds will be set aside to focus on moderate home households.